 (6) Study protocols for substitutes for drain media -- example.
 This section provides an example study protocol to demonstrate substitute drain media under paragraph (1)(b)(C) of this rule.
 Proposed protocols must be approved for study under section (3) of this rule.

 (a) A standard onsite system must be installed and sized for a given soil group according to Tables 4 and 5 of this division.
 The system must be designed to allow a side-by-side performance comparison of the substitute material with a standard absorption trench (the control).
-For this purpose, the drainfield must contain four small test cells, two of them containing the substitute material and two the standard drain media, that receive septic tank effluent before the remaining portion of the drainfield.
+For this purpose, the drainfield must contain four small test cells, two of them containing the substitute material and two the standard drain media, which receive septic tank effluent before the remaining portion of the drainfield.
 The test cells must represent approximately one-third of the total drainfield.
 The cells containing the substitute material must be sized according to the manufacturer's claim for equivalence to the standard trench length.

 (b) A drop box or similar monitoring box containing a sump must be placed at the end of each test cell.
 All drop boxes must be connected to the remaining portion of the drainfield.